 Ingredients List

-• Protein: 1 pound ground beef (lean or fatty, based on preference)
+- 1 pound ground beef (lean or fatty, up to you)

 Directions

-1. Cooking the Ground Beef: In a large skillet, cook the ground beef over medium heat until browned.
-Drain excess fat if desired.
-Add onions and garlic, cooking until softened.
+- Cook the Beef: In a large skillet, brown the ground beef over medium heat until its crumbly.
+Drain extra fat if you want less grease.
+Add onions and garlic and cook til soft.

-2. Preparing the Pasta: In a separate pot, boil water and cook the pasta according to package instructions until al dente.
-Drain.
+- Boil the Pasta: In another pot, boil water and cook pasta till al dente.
+Drain it.

 Cooking Advice

-• Storing Leftovers: Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat with a splash of water or milk to revive the creamy texture.
+- Leftovers: Store in a sealed container in fridge up to 3 days.
+Reheat with a bit of milk or water to keep it creamy.

 Nutritional Information